vdmitriy/express-tiny-session/README.md

   - `secureProxy`: a boolean indicating whether the cookie is only to be sent over HTTPS (use this if you handle SSL not in your node process).
   - `httpOnly`: a boolean indicating whether the cookie is only to be sent over HTTP(S), and not made available to client JavaScript (`true` by default).
   - `signed`: a boolean indicating whether the cookie is to be signed (`false` by default).
-  - `overwrite`: a boolean indicating whether to overwrite previously set cookies of the same name (`false` by default).
-If this is true, all cookies set during the same request with the same name (regardless of path or domain) are filtered out of the Set-Cookie header when setting this cookie.